 - Certified components used in any of the above.

 Will this become a Canadian National System?

 This is not yet known.
-There are discussions going on with the other Provinces and Territories, however these are very preliminary stages.
+There are discussions going on with the other Provinces and Territories, however, these are very preliminary stages.
 ESA has stated that they are supportive of a National Program should it be developed, but at this time these requirements exist only in Ontario.

-Some people have expressed the opinion that this is simply a way to mask a new tax, since registration fees are payable on an annual basis.
+Some people have expressed the opinion that this is simply a way to mask a new tax since registration fees are payable on an annual basis.
 In fact, a means is required to fund the registry, and the fees collected are to be used for that purpose.
 See the Funding Model Report.
-Since ESA’s mandate is to protect the people of Ontario from electrical hazards, and since there are increasing numbers of serious incidents occurring where the products turn out be be unapproved or fraudulently marked, this is a reasonable way for the Authority to gain control over the products entering the marketplace, and to hold everyone in the supply chain responsible for ensuring that only approved products are sold in the Province.
+Since ESA’s mandate is to protect the people of Ontario from electrical hazards, and since there are increasing numbers of serious incidents occurring where the products turn out to be unapproved or fraudulently marked, this is a reasonable way for the Authority to gain control over the products entering the marketplace, and to hold everyone in the supply chain responsible for ensuring that only approved products are sold in the Province.

 Will it work?

 Will the Registry actually reduce the incidence of fraudulently marked or unmarked products on store shelves, thereby improving electrical safety in the Province?
 This is the big unknown.
 Canadians are known for creating registries in response to a perceived need to control something.
 Notable failures include the National Do Not Call registry was supposed to allow Canadians to register their phone numbers with the government, who was then requiring Canadian based telemarketers to scrub those numbers from their calling databases.
 Unfortunately, this only provided numbers to off-shore telemarketers who are using the DNC Registry lists as a way to get numbers to call.